Mehdi-Ghafari/Python-Fix-FTPS/README.md

 # Fix-FTPS

-For the implicit FTP TLS/SSL(defualt port 990) - [FTPS](https://en.wikipedia.org/wiki/FTPS), our client program must build a TLS/SSL connection right after the socket is created.
-But python's class FTP_TLS doesn't reload the connect function from class FTP.
+For the implicit FTP TLS/SSL (default port 990) [FTPS](https://en.wikipedia.org/wiki/FTPS), our client program must build a TLS/SSL connection right after the socket is created.
+But Python's FTP_TLS class doesn't reload the connect function from FTP class.
 We need to fix it.

 This derived class reloads the connect function and builds a wrapper around the socket to TLS.
-After you successfully connect and login to FTP server, you need to call: ftp.prot_p() before executing any FTP command!
+After you successfully connect and log into FTP server, you need to call: ftp.prot_p() before executing any FTP command!

 ## Upload-file Function